datacenter/statechecker/docs/usage.rst

 roles:

 - ``FULL_ADMIN`` role is capable of performing on all read and write operations within the app
-- ``USER`` role is a read only role that can view snapshots and comparisions but cannot create or edit them
+- ``USER`` role is a read only role that can view snapshots and comparisons but cannot create or edit them
 - ``BLACKLIST`` role is not allowed to access the application